 Constitutent Emails and Phone Calls Returned

-Before being elected to the City Council on 2011, Amy served as a mediator and spokesperson for the Minnesota Attorney General’s Office (1997-2006), as an account executive at a local ad agency (2006-2007), as an independent communications consultant (2007-2008) and as the marketing director for Saint Paul non-profit, Children’s Home Society and Family Services (2008-2011).
-Her work in all three sectors prepared her well for her first term in local elected office.
+Before being elected to the City Council, Amy served as a mediator and spokesperson for the Minnesota Attorney General’s Office (1997-2006), as an advertising account executive (2006-2007), as a communications consultant (2007-2008) and as the marketing director for Saint Paul non-profit, Children’s Home Society and Family Services (2008-2012).
+In her formative years, she worked as a YMCA Camp Counselor and held several service industry jobs.
+Her diverse work experience in all three sectors (public, private and nonprofit) prepared her well for local elected office.
+Amy graduated from the University of Wisconsin, Madison with a Bachelors Degree in Political Science.

 Amy has been a consistent DFL caucus attendee, a regular delegate to DFL endorsing conventions, and a steadfast DFL voter.
 She also had the fortune of serving as a State delegate twice.
-Amy has volunteered on numerous campaigns and continues to door-knock and phone bank for progressive candidates every year.
+Amy has volunteered on numerous campaigns and continues to door-knock and phone bank for progressive candidates (especially women and women of color!) every year.
 She was part of the successful passage of the Ranked Choice Voting ballot measure which was endorsed by the DFL and passed by the voters of Saint Paul.
 Amy believes that Ranked Choice “smartens up” elections by incentivizing candidates to run positive campaigns.